iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 $$ \E{Q}(x) \ge \widecheck{\E{Q}}(x_0) + \inner<\lambda, x - x_0>.$$

-[^lagrangian]: If the non-convexities arise from integer variables, you can use, for example, [Lagrangian or Strengthened Benders cuts](/posts/cuts-mip).
+[^lagrangian]: For example, when the non-convexities arise from integer variables, you can use [Lagrangian or Strengthened Benders cuts](/posts/cuts-mip).

 We can, therefore, use this cost-to-go formulation to build a stochastic programming algorithm.